FIDUCEO/FCDR_MVIRISRF/srf/README.md

     srf_METx_yyyyddd_yyyyddd_vvvv-ttttttt_mmmmm_nn.dat

 included with such a folder provides the relative MVIRI VIS spectral response function for a certain day `ddd` of the year `yyyy`.

+## File format

-The plain text format of the file has been defined by EUMETSAT and FastOpt GmbH.
-It starts with a header that provides basic information on the retrieval.
+The plain text format of the spectral response files has been defined by EUMETSAT and FastOpt GmbH.
+The files starts with a header that provides basic information on the retrieval.
 For example:

     &HEADER
       CAL_COEFFICIENT             =  0.181811E+001 !
 W m-2 sr-1 µm-1